marcusoftnet/marcusoftnet.github.io/_posts/2008-09-01-retreat-creative-silience.md

 blogger_orig_url: http://www.marcusoft.net/2008/09/retreat-creative-silience.html
 ---

 I am
 back from a very different weekend indeed.
 I was given the opportunity to take part in a retreat organised by our corps (congregation).
 That meant that we were 15 people going away to far-off place and were silent for the main part of the weekend.

-Yes - i understand that the ones who know me have a very hard time to see me being silent for such a long time, but it all went very well.
+Yes - I understand that the ones who know me have a very hard time to see me being silent for such a long time, but it all went very well.

 Also the power and restfulness in being silent was so great.
 There are